filipac/pacurar.net-2021/readme.md

 ## Installation

-You can install Laraish by issuing the following command via [Composer](https://getcomposer.org/).
+You can install LaraWelP by issuing the following command via [Composer](https://getcomposer.org/).
-`composer create-project --prefer-dist laraish/laraish <theme-name>`
+`composer create-project --prefer-dist larawelp/theme <theme-name>`

-Note that **the MySQL server and the web server must be running before you can issue the `composer create-project` command** to install Laraish.
+Note that **the MySQL server and the web server must be running before you can issue the `composer create-project` command** to install LaraWelP.
 Because after Composer finishes the installation, it's going to run an artisan command, which requires MySQL server and the web server that host the WordPress be running at the time you issuing the command.

 Also, notice that if you are on Mac and use MAMP or similar application to create your local server environment you may need to change your `$PATH` environment variable to make Composer use the PHP binary that MAMP provides rather than the OS's built-in PHP binary.

 ## Routing
-Laraish replaced the original `UriValidator`(`Illuminate\Routing\Matching\UriValidator`) with its own one to allow you to specify WordPress specific routes, like "archive" or "page" or "custom post type" ex.
+LaraWelP replaced the original `UriValidator`(`Illuminate\Routing\Matching\UriValidator`) with its own one to allow you to specify WordPress specific routes, like "archive" or "page" or "custom post type" ex.

 To define a WordPress specific route, just by providing a "page type" as the first argument.